osanj/osanj.github.io/content/post/dockerize-everything/index.md

 * a docker image which defines the build environment
 * a script which as single point of entry for the build process which does the following:
   * runs the Docker image
-  * mounts (`-v`!) all project files into the image and adds volumes so build artifacts persist after the container is stopped
+  * mounts all project files into the image
   * triggers the build

 This will turn your `cmake bla bla` into `docker run -v $(pwd):/source my_build_image bla bla` and allows for consistent and reproducible builds.